 Male pattern baldness usually begins when a guy is in his 30’s or 40’s, but it can also happen during the teen years, although it is much less common.
 Guys often say that they notice that their hair loss “comes and goes” meaning that at certain times they realize their hair is becoming thin and other times they may not notice anymore hair loss for a while.

 I’m losing my hair – should I see my health care provider?

 Yes.
-If you’re losing your hair, it’s a good idea to see your health care provider (HCP) to get checked out.
-Sometimes hair loss can happen as a result of medical conditions like low thyroid levels.
-It can also happen as a side effect of using certain medications like anabolic steroids.
+If you’re losing your hair, it’s a good idea to make an appointment with your health care provider (HCP) to get checked out.
+Sometimes hair loss can happen as a result of medical conditions such as low thyroid levels.
+It can also happen as a side effect of using certain medications such as anabolic steroids.